edfloreshz/done/README.md

 ## Plug-ins
-Done strives the become the ultimate to-do list app, to do this, it needs to be versatile, flexible and extensible, that's why we developed a plug-in system for it, it relies on [gRPC](https://grpc.io/) to communicate the app with its services.
+Done strives the become the ultimate to-do list app, to do this, it needs to be versatile, flexible and extensible, that's why we developed a plug-in system for it.

 To get started creating plug-ins, head to [`PLUGINS.md`](PLUGINS.md).